jrzelling/dataBrowseR-master/README.md

 Project requires four data files loaded into memory, I'm working on building fake databases to simulate data, good for testing.

 Working on a function(s) to generate fake data in SQL databases.

-License MIT.

-Written by John Ryan zelling.
-Contributors welcome.